kiwicom/orbit/packages/orbit-tailwind-preset/README.md

 # Orbit tailwind preset

-This package contains the Orbit Tailwind presets.
+This package contains the Orbit Tailwind preset.

-Currently, there are two presets available:

-- `orbitPreset` **(default export)** - Orbit's foundation styles, including typography, colors, spacing, etc.
-- `orbitComponentsPreset` - Orbit's component tokens.
-This preset is mainly for Orbit's internal usage and migration to Tailwind.
-It already includes the `orbitPreset` and adds component-level tokens.
+The default exported preset includes all of the Orbit's foundation styles (typography, colors, spacing, etc…) and all the needed configuration for component-specific classes used internally.

 ## Installation